Day of Seven Billion: Choice of date

-According to the United Nations Department of Economic and Social Affairs Population Division, 31 October 2011 is a symbolic date chosen based on data interpolated from its 5-year-period estimates.
-The estimates are based on data sources such as recent censuses, surveys, vital and population registers, and published every other year as part of its World Population Prospects.
+According to the United Nations Department of Economic and Social Affairs Population Division, 31 October 2011, is a symbolic date chosen based on data interpolated from its 5-year-period estimates.
+The estimates are based on data sources such as recent censuses, surveys, vital and population registers, and are published every other year as part of its World Population Prospects.

 The actual date that the world population reached 7 billion had an error margin of around 12 months owing to inaccuracies in demographic statistics, particularly in some developing countries (even the world's best censuses have 1–2% error).
-Assuming a 1% global error margin, the 7 billion world population could have been reached as early as 20 March 2011 or as late as 12 April 2012.
+Assuming a 1% global error margin, the 7 billion world population could have been reached as early as 20 March 2011, or as late as 12 April 2012.

-However, the International Programs Division of the United States Census Bureau estimated that total world population would not reach 7 billion until sometime on 12 March 2012.
+However, the International Programs Division of the United States Census Bureau estimated that the total world population would not reach 7 billion until sometime on 12 March 2012.
 It also offered an estimate that differed by about three months from the UN estimate for the Day of Six Billion.

 The International Institute for Applied Systems Analysis estimated a date between February 2012 and July 2014.

 Seven billionth person

 United Nations Population Fund spokesman Omar Gharzeddine said, "There's no way that the U.N. or anyone could know where or at what minute on the 31st the 7 billionth baby will be born", and that the United Nations would not be giving official status to this and similar publicity efforts.
 Nevertheless, several newborns were selected by various groups to represent the seven billionth person.

-On the Day of Seven Billion, the group Plan International symbolically marked the birth of the 7 billionth human with a ceremony in the Indian state of Uttar Pradesh where a birth certificate was presented to a newly born baby girl, Nargis Kumar, in order to protest sex-selective abortion in the state.
-The Indian girl to boy ratio for 0–6-year-olds is at 914 girls per 1,000 boys nationwide, with Uttar Pradesh's one of the lowest at 889 girls for every thousand boys.
+On the Day of Seven Billion, the group Plan International symbolically marked the birth of the 7 billionth human with a ceremony in the Indian state of Uttar Pradesh where a birth certificate was presented to a newly born baby girl, Nargis Kumar, to protest sex-selective abortion in the state.
+The Indian girl-to-boy ratio for 0–6-year-olds is at 914 girls per 1,000 boys nationwide, with Uttar Pradesh's one of the lowest at 889 girls for every thousand boys.